Spicy Potatoes and Peas with Chicken

 - 4 boneless, skin-on chicken thighs (about 1 pound total)

 - 2 tablespoons finely chopped cilantro leaves, plus whole leaves for serving

 Preheat oven to 400 degrees.
 In a small bowl, stir together cumin, coriander, and cayenne, if using.
 In a medium pot, bring potatoes to a boil in salted water over high and cook until tender when pierced with a knife, 10 minutes.
 With a slotted spoon, transfer potatoes to a paper-towel-lined plate and set aside.
 Return water to a boil, then add peas and cook just until tender, 3 minutes.
 Drain peas and set aside.

 Meanwhile, in a large ovenproof skillet, heat oil over medium-high.
 Season chicken with salt and cook, skin side down, until golden-brown and crisp, about 5 minutes.
 Flip and transfer skillet to oven; roast until chicken is cooked through, 15 to 20 minutes.

 Remove chicken from skillet and pour off all but 1 tablespoon fat.
-Add potatoes and 1 1/2 teaspoons spice mix, reserving remaining for Couscous and Roasted Carrots with Spiced Meatballs, and cook over medium-high, stirring occasionally, until potatoes are golden in spots, 7 minutes.
+Add potatoes and 1 1/2 teaspoons spice mix, reserving remaining for Moroccan Meatballs with Couscous and Roasted Carrots, and cook over medium-high, stirring occasionally, until potatoes are golden in spots, 7 minutes.
 Stir in peas, lemon juice, and chopped cilantro; season to taste with salt and pepper.
 To serve, place chicken on top of peas and potatoes and sprinkle with cilantro leaves.